Organization of Struggle for the Emancipation of the Working Class: Schism

 According to Iranian scholar Parvin Paidar, The split between the two groups strengthened the Islamic identity of the original People's Mojahedin Organization of Iran.
 The Muslim faction accused the Marxist faction of orchestrating a "coup d'état" in the MEK.
-Iranian opposition were surprised by rise of this faction within the MEK.
+Iranian opposition were surprised by the rise of this faction within the MEK.

-During the reorganization of the Marxist Mojahedin into Peykar in 1979, some members refused to accept the changes and formed splinter groups including the United Campaign for Fulfillment of the Working Class Aspirations (etteḥād-e mobāraza dar rāh-e ārmān-e ṭabaqa-ye kārgar), simply known as 'Arman', the Group for the Combat for Emancipation of the Working Class (gorūh-e nabard barā-ye āzādī-e ṭabaqa-ye kārgar), simply known as 'Nabard', and the Organization of Revolutionary Workers of Iran, also known as 'The Worker’s Way' (rāh-e kārgar).
+During the reorganization of the Marxist Mojahedin into Peykar in 1979, some members refused to accept the changes and formed splinter groups including the United Campaign for Fulfillment of the Working Class Aspirations (etteḥād-e mobāraza dar rāh-e ārmān-e ṭabaqa-ye kārgar), simply known as 'Arman', the Group for the Combat for Emancipation of the Working Class (gorūh-e nabard barā-ye āzādī-e ṭabaqa-ye kārgar), simply known as 'Nabard', and the Organization of Revolutionary Workers of Iran, also known as 'The Worker's Way' (rāh-e kārgar).
 The group Arman was later merged into the Organization of Working-class Freedom Fighters (simply known as Razmandegan).

 Abolhassan Banisadr, who was exiled in France at the time, slammed Peykar and labeled them as "fascists" in a tract named monafeqin az didgah-e ma (lit. 'our view of the hypocrites').
 The Freedom Movement of Iran also denounced the faction and paid tribute to Muslim members who were murdered by the Marxists.
 Left-wing organizations did not endorse the purge done by the Marxist faction.
 The Organization of Iranian People's Fedai Guerrillas (which was on friendly terms with the MEK) was very concerned about the issue and Hamid Ashraf had strongly reacted against the assassination of Sharif-Vaghefi.
-Conservative clerics issued a fatwa which prevented Muslims from associating the Marxists, declaring that they are najis.
+Conservative clerics issued a fatwa that prevented Muslims from associating the Marxists, declaring that they are najis.

 According to the information compiled by Ervand Abrahamian, the total number of members who lost their lives was 30, of whom 16 were killed in action while 10 others were executed.
 One member committed suicide, one was tortured to death and the other two were missing.
 The members of the rival Muslim faction who lost their lives were 73, more than twice.